daveecker/_7segButtonCounter/README.md

 and a 7-seg.
 Biggest problem is that the button must be pressed twice in order to go from 9 to 8.
 This only occurs after the animation though.

+This was intended to be the start of an ammo counter for a Nerf gun I was modifying.
+I broke the Nerf gun before I finished it :(